 For the last several years, online art sales have risen at incredible rates.
 Valued at $1.57 billion in 2013, the online art market is now valued at $4.22 billion and is expected to reach $8.37 billion by 2023.
 With the rise of visual-based media outlets like Instagram, it’s becoming easier than ever to browse art online and find inspiration wherever we go.
-As both an art-lover and maker, I’m always interested in seeing how our culture’s visual tastes shift and grow, so I’ve done a little scouting and compiled my discoveries into this post.
+As both an art-lover and maker, I’m always interested in seeing how our culture’s visual tastes shift and grow, so I’ve done a little scouting and compiled my discoveries for 2019 art trends into this post.
 I won’t pretend to cover all the bases (that would be quite literally impossible), but I will invite you to read what I have and hope the information will serve you well!

 Art Trends 2019

 Each year, the Pantone Color Institute conducts extensive research to identify the world’s most popular color.
 After scouting influencers from the entertainment industry to traveling fine art collections and everything in between, they have determined that the hue embodying 2019 is Living Coral.

 “Color is an equalizing lens through which we experience our natural and digital realities and this is particularly true for Living Coral.
 With consumers craving human interaction and social connection, the humanizing and heartening qualities displayed by the convivial PANTONE Living Coral hit a responsive chord”

 —Leatrice Eiseman, Executive Director of the Pantone Color Institute